uvalib/drupal-dsf/DEPLOYMENT_CHECKLIST.md

 ## Expected Behavior After Deployment

 ### Initial State

 - Module installed and enabled
 - Dashboard accessible to administrators
+- **Sample data displayed** if no API token configured (EXPECTED - not an error)
-- Real data mode configured but showing "no data available"
+- Real data mode ready but showing "no data available" if API token is configured
 - This is EXPECTED because the tracking events haven't been deployed yet

 ### Once DSF Application Goes Live